jsime/text-trac2gfm/README.md

     Defaults to true.
 Providing any false-y value will cause slashes (`/`) to be retained in the output, instead of converting them to dashes (`-`).
-Note that this can cause problems if you are committing your converted wiki pages into a local Git repository - special case will be needed to escape those retained slashes so that they are treated as part of the filename itself instead of as a directory separator.
+Note that this can cause problems if you are committing your converted wiki pages into a local Git repository - special care will be needed to escape the retained slashes so that they are treated as part of the filename itself instead of as a directory separator.